A real thing that happened recently, while planning a Friendsgiving:

 *collective “uhhh” around the room and frowns of disgust*

-So apparently I’ve been living around such a bubble of Bernie Sanders-supporting, tree-hugging millennials that I forgot about how vegans are perceived by much of America.
-And having lived a mostly-vegan life for the last few months, and having realized how cool it can be (see my full rant here) – the speed and force of rejection annoyed me for quite a bit.
+So apparently I’ve been living around such a bubble of tree-hugging millennials that I forgot about how vegans are perceived by much of America.
+And having lived a mostly-vegan life for the last few months, and having realized how cool it can be – the speed and force of rejection annoyed me for quite a bit.

-And still does, I suppose, considering I’m sitting in my bed at 12:30am typing about it two weeks later.
+And still does, I suppose, considering I’m sitting in bed at 12:30am typing about it a month later.

 Vegan Mashed Potatoes & Gravy

-1. Prepare the potaotes.
-Skin and cut the potatoes and boil them.
-Boil them for about 20 minutes until they’re super mushy and easy to mash.
+1. Prepare the potatoes.
+Skin, cut, and boil for about 20 minutes until they’re super mushy.
+Then, mash them with a potato masher or a fork.
 (Hint: I like to let the water slowly boil off, so I can just mash the potatoes straight in the pot.
 If they end up too watery and mushy, I’ll let the pot sit for a bit longer so more water can evaporate off.)

 2. Meanwhile, cook the garlic in oil until the oil is nice and fragrant.
-Add these to the potatoes, along with salt and pepper, after the potatoes are done and mashed.
+Add these to the mashed potatoes.
+Sprinkle with salt and pepper.

 And that’s it!
 Once you’ve been through this amazing recipe a few times, you’ll be able to whip up this whole thing in half an hour or less.